KRSaraswat/Image-Processing-and-Data-Extraction/README.md

 ## Usage

-1. Place your graph image file and update the `graph_image_path` variable in the script.
+1. Open Threshold Image Generation script and place your graph image file and update the `graph_image_path` variable in the script.
 2. Run the script:
+3. Download the image under 'Thresholded Image (Plot lines/text in white):' from output of above script and crop it to remove axes (keeping only graph feature lines)
+4. Place this image file and update the `graph_image_path` in extract_and_scale_line.py script.
+5. Run the script:

 ```bash
 python extract_and_scale_line.py